 Marunouchi in the past: a sterile business environment © Tokyo Metropolitan Government

-From a garbage dump to a green haven
+From a landfill to a green haven

-The Umi-no-Mori (sea forest) project – a conversion of a garbage dump in the Tokyo Bay into a park, creatively transforms a previously inaccessible and unsightly place into a new public space.
+The Umi-no-Mori (sea forest) project – a conversion of a landfill in the Tokyo Bay into a park, creatively transforms a previously inaccessible and unsightly place into a new public space.
 The project is an innovation in creating more public spaces in the city and offering more recreational opportunities for the people.
 Since its inauguration in 2008, the project involved some 23,366 people selected by the public and 478 organisations in the planting of trees, giving them a sense of ownership.
 The park is slated to complete in 2020 and would increase the provision greenery in the city, as well as help raise awareness on the importance of recycling.